-We incurred foreign currency translation losses of \$1.1 million and gains of \$0.7 million during the three months ended December 31, 2014, and 2013, respectively, a type of other comprehensive income (loss), which is a direct adjustment to stockholders' equity.
-Our net investment in and advances to our foreign operations totaled \$21.7 million as of December 31, 2014.
-A 10% change in the value of the foreign currencies relative to the U.S. dollar would cause approximately \$2.2 million of other comprehensive income (loss).
+We incurred foreign currency translation losses of \$3.4 million and gains of \$0.7 million during the six months ended March 31, 2015 and 2014, respectively, a type of other comprehensive income (loss), which is a direct adjustment to stockholders' equity.
+Our net investment in and advances to our foreign operations totaled \$19.1 million as of March 31, 2015.
+A 10% change in the value of the foreign currencies relative to the U.S. dollar would cause approximately \$1.9 million of other comprehensive income (loss).

-During the three months ended December 31, 2014 and 2013, U.S. dollar denominated sales of our European operations were \$0.5 million and \$0.6 million, respectively.
-As of December 31, 2014, sales commitments denominated in a currency other than the functional currency of our transacting operation totaled \$0.2 million.
+As of March 31, 2015 sales commitments denominated in a currency other than the functional currency of our transacting operation totaled approximately \$4.8 million.
 Our lead-times to fulfill these commitments generally range between 13 and 26 weeks.
 A 10% change in the relevant exchange rates between the time the order was taken and the time of shipment would not cause our gross profit on such orders to be significantly greater or less than expected on the date the order was taken.

-As of December 31, 2014, purchase commitments denominated in a currency of our transacting operation totaled \$0.6 million.
-A 10% change in the relevant exchange rates between the time the order was taken and the time the order is received would not cause our cost of such items to be significantly greater or less than expected on the date the purchase order was placed and the time the order is received would not cause our cost of such items to be significantly greater or less than expected on the date the purchase order was placed.
-During the three months ended December 31, 2014, we had net revenues of \$7.8 million denominated in currencies other than the U.S. dollar.
-A 10% chance in exchange rates would result in and increase or decrease in net revenues of \$0.1 million.
+As of March 31, 2015, purchase commitments denominated in a currency other than the functional currency of our transacting operation totaled less than \$1.0 million.
+A 10% change in the relevant exchange rates between the time the purchase order was placed and the time the order is received would not cause our cost of such items to be significantly greater or less than expected on the date the purchase order was placed.